llywelynhughes/LAT/README.md

 # Install
+1. **Matlab App:** Recommended installation if user has access to Matlab and the Image Processing Toolbox.
-1. Matlab App: Open the LAT.mlappinstall file to automatically install the software into the matlab "My Apps" section.
+   Open the LAT.mlappinstall file to automatically install the software into the matlab "My Apps" section.

-2. Standalone Software: Download and install the LATInstaller_web.exe application
+2. **Standalone Software:** Download and install the LATInstaller_web.exe application.
+This will download the software through Matlab's Runtime Installer **Note:** It is recommended to restart computer following installation.